06099 Halle (Saale)Besucheranschrift:

 - Bergischer Geschichtsverein

-- Deutsche Gesellschaft für Asienkunde (board member)
+- Deutsche Gesellschaft für Asienkunde (president)

 - Deutsche Morgenländische Gesellschaft